better-incidents/foundations-of-incident-management/docs/incident_process.md

 # Incident Response Process at Acme Corp

 _Are you actively experiencing an incident and need support?
-Make a copy of the [incident template](#heading=h.f50knt1ra00e) to use as a checklist and reduce cognitive overhead.
+Make a copy of the [incident template][wiki_incident_template_link] to use as a checklist and reduce cognitive overhead.
 The most important thing to focus on is remediating the incident.
-Page[ incident_oncall_rotation](www.fake-link-to-rotation.com) for emergency assistance._
+Page [incident on-call rotation][incident_oncall_rotation] for emergency assistance._

 Building customer trust, acting as an owner in all we do, and continuously learning are critical values at Acme Corp.
 We reflect these values in how we build and deliver our products and in how we support our customers.
 We also reflect these values in how we approach software incidents.

 This document outlines our organization-wide incident response process.
 It is designed to be a living document that captures best practices from our shared experience.
 This document will grow and change with us as we scale.

-Email [concerned_responders@acme.com](mailto:concerned_responders@acme.com) with questions, concerns, or proposed updates to this document.
+Email [concerned_responders@acme.com][concerned_responders_email] with questions, concerns, or proposed updates to this document.

 ## Incident response process outcomes